Legends of Tomorrow season 4: Casting

 Main cast members Brandon Routh, Caity Lotz, Amy Louise Pemberton, Dominic Purcell, Nick Zano, and Tala Ashe return from previous seasons as Ray Palmer / Atom, Sara Lance / White Canary, Gideon, Mick Rory / Heat Wave, Nate Heywood / Steel, and Zari Tomaz, respectively.
 Maisie Richardson-Sellers, who played Amaya Jiwe / Vixen in seasons two and three, also returned as a series regular, portraying a new character named Charlie, one of the season's magical fugitives.
 While Sellers spoke with an American accent when playing Amaya, she speaks with her native British accent when playing Charlie.
 In July 2018, Ramona Young was added to the main cast as Alaska Yu, though her character was ultimately named Mona Wu.
 Matt Ryan, Jes Macallan and Courtney Ford, who recurred in the third season as John Constantine, Ava Sharpe and Nora Darhk respectively, were promoted to regular status for the fourth season.

 Keiynan Lonsdale, who portrayed Wally West / Kid Flash as a regular in the latter half of the third season, did not return in the same capacity for the fourth season.
 He cited his reason being his desire to seek other acting opportunities.
 This is the first season not to feature Arthur Darvill, who starred as Rip Hunter in the first two seasons, and recurred in the third season.
 It is also the first not to feature Victor Garber and Franz Drameh, who starred as Martin Stein and Jefferson Jackson respectively, in the previous seasons.
 This was the last season where Tala Ashe portrayed Zari Tomaz as a main character.
-She would return in a recurring capacity in future seasons while a new version of Zari from an altered timeline was introduced in the fifth season.
+She would return in a reduced capacity in future seasons while a new version of Zari from an altered timeline was introduced in the fifth season.